-For the past three years, U.S. banks have been replacing traditional magnetic stripe credit cards with new EMV cards — short for Europay MasterCard Visa — that store data on an embedded computer microchip that makes the cards more difficult to counterfeit.
-At the same time, retailers have been busy installing new chip card readers.
+Over the past four years, U.S. banks have replaced most traditional magnetic stripe credit cards with new EMV cards – short for Europay MasterCard Visa – that store data on an embedded computer microchip that makes the cards more difficult to counterfeit.
+During the same time, retailers have replaced most magnetic-stripe card readers with new chip card readers.

 Throughout the rest of the world, EMV means chip-and-PIN, which requires users to enter a secret personal identification number to approve a transaction the same as withdrawing cash from an ATM.
-But the U.S. cards are chip-and-signature, so transactions are still approved with an easily forged signature (which card companies are currently phasing out but not replacing with a more sophisticated means of authentication).
-And while the chip can reduce counterfeit fraud, the absence of a PIN leaves the cards with no protection against the fraudulent use of lost or stolen cards and without backup in cases where the chip malfunctions or is circumvented.
-NRF believes chip-and-signature offers only half the security EMV is capable of and has repeatedly called on banks to issue chip-and-PIN cards instead.
+But the U.S. cards introduced in 2015 were chip-and-signature, so transactions were still approved with an easily forged signature.
+In 2018, the major credit card companies eliminated the requirement for a signature without replacing it with a more sophisticated means of authentication.
+While the chip can reduce counterfeit fraud, the absence of a PIN leaves the cards with no protection against the fraudulent use of lost or stolen cards and without backup in cases where the chip malfunctions or is circumvented.
+NRF believes chip-only or chip-and-signature offers only half the security EMV is capable of and has repeatedly called on banks to issue chip-and-PIN cards instead.

-Chip-and-PIN, which has been used in some countries for more than a decade, is the world standard for credit card security, and retailers believe U.S consumers deserve the same level of security as shoppers elsewhere.
+While other authentication technology may become available, chip-and-PIN has been used in some countries for more than a decade and is currently the world standard for credit card security.
+NRF believes U.S consumers deserve the same level of security as shoppers elsewhere.

 Why it matters to retailers